Cheltenham Festivals: Literature

-Cheltenham Literature Festival was formed in 1949 and is now established as one of the country's principal literary events.
-It is the longest-running literature festival in the world.
-The Festival is currently sponsored by The Times and The Sunday Times.
-Taking place over ten days in Cheltenham Town Hall, Imperial Square and Montpellier Gardens, the Festival hosts a range of talks, workshops, debates, and other entertaining events.
+Cheltenham Literature Festival was formed in 1949.
+It is the longest-running literature festival in the world and is currently sponsored by The Times and The Sunday Times.
+Taking place over ten days in Cheltenham Town Hall, Imperial Square and Montpellier Gardens, the festival hosts talks, workshops, debates, and other entertaining events.
 Most of the great names in modern literature have appeared at the festival at some time during its history.
-The Festival also attracts the biggest names in culture, politics and sport and annually welcomes The Booker Prize finalists for a special Booker event.
+The festival attracts the biggest names in culture, politics and sport and annually welcomes The Booker Prize finalists for a special Booker event.

-Past guests have included Toni Morrison, Ian Rankin, Kate Adie, Patrick Stewart, Richard Attenborough, Simon Schama, David Starkey, Antony Sher, Michael Parkinson, Terry Jones, Tony Robinson, Sandi Toksvig, Dawn French, Simon Armitage, Clive James, Ruth Rendell, Alexander McCall Smith, Bruce Parry, Ray Mears, Frank Skinner, Janet Street-Porter, Roger Moore, Tony Curtis, John Barrowman, Russell T Davies, Dave Gorman, Charley Boorman, Alexei Sayle, Mark Thomas, JK Rowling, Kofi Annan, Salman Rushdie, AS Byatt, Benedict Cumberbatch, Steven Moffat, Jennifer Saunders.
+Past guests have included Terry Pratchett, Toni Morrison, Ian Rankin, Kate Adie, Patrick Stewart, Richard Attenborough, Simon Schama, David Starkey, Antony Sher, Michael Parkinson, Terry Jones, Tony Robinson, Sandi Toksvig, Dawn French, Simon Armitage, Clive James, Ruth Rendell, Alexander McCall Smith, Bruce Parry, Ray Mears, Frank Skinner, Janet Street-Porter, Roger Moore, Tony Curtis, John Barrowman, Russell T Davies, Dave Gorman, Charley Boorman, Alexei Sayle, Mark Thomas, J. K. Rowling, Kofi Annan, Salman Rushdie, A. S. Byatt, Benedict Cumberbatch, Steven Moffat, and Jennifer Saunders.

 Education and outreach

-A broad education and outreach programme sits at the heart of Cheltenham Festivals, delivering bespoke activities that extend the reach of each Festival and help to achieve the organisations aims of developing talent, engaging year-round with schools and the community and creating unique experiences.
+A broad education and outreach programme is part of the Cheltenham Festivals, delivering bespoke activities that extend the reach of each festival and help to achieve the organisation's aims of developing talent, engaging year-round with schools and the community, and creating unique experiences.
 In 2017, 25,000 students took part in Cheltenham Festivals' school offer, as well as teachers from 246 schools.